-- In 2 quarts of hot water dissolve 2 tablespoons of baking soda add to the Dutch oven.
-Leave it to sit for the night.
-(The Dutch oven should not be sitting in water) Then with a nylon scouring pad gently clean your oven taking care not to scratch the inside.
-If there is still a little left on the oven repeat again until the sticky residue has been removed.
+- In 2 quarts of hot water, dissolve two tablespoons of baking soda and add to the Dutch oven.
+Please leave it to sit for the night.
+(The Dutch oven should not be sitting in water.)
+Then, with a nylon scouring pad, gently clean your oven, taking care not to scratch the inside.
+If there is still a little left on the oven, repeat until the sticky residue has been removed.

-- Adding 2 quarts of hot water to the Dutch oven then add a quarter cup of dishwashing powder, not liquid, and let it dissolve, leave overnight and repeat scouring as above.
+- Add 2 quarts of hot water to the Dutch oven, then add a quarter cup of dishwashing powder, not liquid, and let it dissolve; leave overnight, and repeat scouring as above.

-- It is similar to the above but you will need laundry powder this time.
-The process for these stubborn sticky messes is… Add 2 quarts of water to the oven, then add a quarter cup of powdered laundry detergent.
+- It is similar, but you will need laundry powder this time.
+The process for these stubborn sticky messes is… Add 2 quarts of water and a quarter cup of powdered laundry detergent to the oven.
 Turn up the heat and boil for 5 to 6 minutes.
-Let cool, leaving the water inside then use your nylon scouring pad to rub off the leftover stickiness.
+Let cool, leaving the water inside, then use your nylon scouring pad to rub off the leftover stickiness.

 Removing Baked-On Food

-For the food that is burnt onto the enamel, you can bring to the boil 2 cups of water and 4 tablespoons of baking soda.
+For the food that is burnt onto the enamel, you can boil 2 cups of water and 4 tablespoons of baking soda.
 You should only need to boil this mixture for a couple of minutes.
-If you have really stubborn food still attached you may need to gently prise the food off with a plastic pan scraper.
+If you have stubborn food still attached, you may need to gently peel the food off with a plastic pan scraper.

-You can then remove the last of the residue using your nylon scourer and warm citrus free soapy water.
+You can remove the last residue using your nylon scourer and warm, citrus-free, soapy water.

 Dry thoroughly storing as previously outlined above.

-More about cleaning enamel cast-iron Dutch ovens and cookware can be found in my article here.
+Learn more about cleaning enamel cast-iron Dutch ovens and cookware can be found in my article.

 How to Clean Discolored Enamel Cookware

-After prolonged use, you may find that you have discoloration on your Dutch oven inside and out.
-The main reason this happens is due to the type of food you cook.
+After prolonged use, you may have discoloration on your Dutch oven inside and out.
+The main reason this happens is the type of food you cook.

-Some examples of these would be tomato-based foods like pasta, chili, bean, stews, and some soups.
+Some examples of these would be tomato-based foods like pasta, chili, beans, stews, and some soups.
 The other culprit would be those sugary foods like jams, caramels, and desserts.

 - Rinse with clean water and dry with a cotton towel thoroughly

-Then mix together household bleach and water the required ratio is 3 tablespoons of bleach per quart of water.
+Then, mix household bleach and water.
+The required ratio is 3 tablespoons of bleach per quart of water.
 Let your Dutch oven soak for 2/3 hours.
-Upon emptying the water your Dutch oven should be a little brighter.
+Upon emptying the water, your Dutch oven should be a little brighter.